Staying Power (album)

 Staying Power is the twentieth and final studio album by American R&B singer Barry White, released on July 27, 1999.
 The album was White's first release for five years, and his only recording for the Private Music label, with whom he had signed following a four-album deal with A&M which had culminated in 1994 with the acclaimed The Icon Is Love, his most successful album since the 1970s.

 Staying Power features duets with Chaka Khan and Lisa Stansfield.
-These are the only White tracks with a shared vocal credit, apart from the 1981 duet album Barry and Glodean.
+These are the only White tracks with a shared vocal credit, apart from the 1981 duet album Barry and Glodean and the duet with Tina Turner (In Your Wildest Dreams) on her "Wildest Dreams" album 1995 (US version).
 Lead single "Staying Power", although not a significant hit, won White two Grammy Awards in 2000 in the categories Best Male R&B Vocal Performance and Best Traditional R&B Vocal Performance.
-It also contains covers of War's "Low Rider", which seems tailor-made for White's voice and a slowed-down version of Sly and The Family Stone's "Thank You (Falettinme Be Mice Elf Again)" (done the same way Sly recorded it on his "There's A Riot Goin' On' album) with a rap by a rapper solely identified as Mr. Rogers.
+It also contains covers of War's "Low Rider", and a slowed-down version of Sly and The Family Stone's "Thank You (Falettinme Be Mice Elf Again)" (similar to the version on Sly's There's A Riot Goin' On).

 Staying Power was less successful than The Icon Is Love, peaking at #13 on the R&B chart and #43 on the pop chart.
 Similarly, its critical reception was more mixed, the overall opinion tending to the view that while there is little to find fault with, the material and production is less distinguished than had been the case with The Icon Is Love.
 (Allmusic reviewer Stephen Erlewine for example describes Staying Power as "...classy and entertaining, but [it] doesn't add to the legacy".)